-The funds must be used to cover expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student's cost of attendance, such as food, housing, course materials, technology, health care, and child care).
+The funds must be used to cover expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student's cost of attendance, such as course materials, technology, internet, utilities, and child care).

 Yes.
-In order to apply at DMACC, you must be eligible for Federal Student Aid and have completed the FAFSA for the academic year for which you are applying.
+In order to apply for the grant at DMACC, you must be eligible for Federal Student Aid and have completed the FAFSA for the academic year for which you are applying.

 How do I receive the funds?

 If your application is approved, you will receive an e-mail sent to your DMACC e-mail address outlining the amount you were approved to receive.
 The funds will be delivered to you by the Student Accounts Department based on the